Students Studying Outside of the U.S.

 - JPEG head shot photo

 Internship dates will vary depending upon school schedules.
-Participants generally arrive and depart on a rolling basis from early May through mid-September.
-For exact dates, please contact Rebecca Spear, Walker EDGE Internship Director, at 314-246-6912 or firstname.lastname@example.org.
+Participants generally arrive and depart on a rolling basis from end of May through mid-August.
+For exact dates, please contact Rebecca Spear, Director of Global Internships and Corporate Partnerships at email@example.com.

 Participants who wish to receive college credit for this internship are responsible for making arrangements in advance with their campus or university internship coordinator.
 All arrangements are exclusively between the campus or university internship coordinator and the student.